boycce/monastery/docs/rules.md

   *See [validator](https://github.com/validatorjs/validator.js#validators) for their validator logic*

-  *Dates are unix timestamps, we hope to support for other timestamp variations soon..*
+  *Dates are unix timestamps in seconds, you change this to milliseconds via the [manager configurations](./manager).
+We hope to support other string based timestamp variations soon..*

 ### Image type